 9. Jesus of Montreal.
 Denys Arcand, 1989.
 This reinvention of the passion play is a critique of orthodox Christianity but fires especially on secularist evils — fame, the media, and the contempt actors suffer in the commercial industry.
 It takes place in ’80s Montreal where a Catholic priest hires a talented actor to direct the annual passion play, but he wants him to get creative and rework the stations of the cross for a more modern consumption.
 The priest gets more than he bargained for.
 Using the latest of biblical scholarship, the actor (Daniel) casts himself as Jesus and with four other actors turns out a passion play in which Jesus is an illegitimate bastard sired by a Roman soldier, and less interested in making people feel good than terrifying them with lines from the Abomination of Desolation (Mark 13).
 The priest is outraged and does his damnedest to stop the project, but Daniel and his group persist and continue to draw crowds.
 Not only that, but Daniel’s personal life begins to strangely mimic Jesus’, especially in two pivotal scenes.
 The first summons the moneylenders in the temple, when an actress auditions for a TV commercial and is told to remove her clothes simply because the casting director wants to humiliate her.
 Daniel bounds to his feet and tells her to leave, and then overturns the lights, cameras, and tables.
 The second scene comes at the end, where Daniel delivers an incredibly haunting version of the Markan Apocalypse before collapsing on the subway station.
 Most Jesus films are lame; Jesus of Montreal is genius — the best Jesus film of all time.

-10. The “Silence of God” Trilogy.
+11-13.
+The “Silence of God” Trilogy.
 Ingmar Bergman, 1961-63.
-I didn’t want to use any film director more than once, but there’s no escaping it with Bergman.
+It was a guarantee that Bergman would have multiple slots on this list.
 His “Silence of God” trilogy is sometimes called the “Faith Trilogy”, but that’s rather misleading considering that Bergman is always about the impotence of faith.
 Each film stands on its own, but it’s helpful to watch them sequentially as they escalate the riddle of God’s existence: from the spiritual frustration suggesting God as sinister (Through a Glass Darkly), to the anger questioning his existence (Winter Light), to finally accepting there are no answers, though the search for answers remains important (The Silence).
 The first is a character examination of incest and psychological breakdown; it was my first Bergman film and I fell in love with Harriet Anderson (above image) completely.
 The second is a theological interrogation that shows a pastor, furious at God’s indifference, breaking his own “silence” towards the kindest woman with an avalanche of brutality.
 The third carries the theme of silence to its symbolic extreme, with non-communication pervading every level: two sisters stay at a grotesque hotel and retreat into their own silences/dysfunctions of sexual promiscuity and alcoholism.
 It adds up to a brilliant symphony which reflects Bergman’s evolution away from a doubtful Christianity.
 All the more ironic is that his secular humanism became even more doubtful, and I find myself revisiting these chamber pieces to get a handle on my own schizophrenic tensions between religion and humanism.